ORV: 4D Occupancy-centric Robot Video Generation: Experiments

+\mypar{Setup.} We evaluate the video generation of \ourwork on three real-world datasets, their embodiments, views of each episode, and volume are as below: \begin{itemize} \item BridgeV2~\cite{walke2023bridgedata}: WidowX, 1$\sim$3 views, $\sim$60K episodes; \item DROID~\cite{khazatsky2024droid}: Franka Panda, 2 views, $\sim$76K episodes; \item RT-1~\cite{brohan2022rt1}: Google Robot, 1 view, $\sim$120K episodes; \end{itemize} Please refer to Sec.~\ref{sec:supp_data} in Suppl. for more dataset details.
+For the action-conditioned base model setup, we train \ourwork for $\sim$30K steps from the pretrained backbone.
+For occupancy maps-guided finetuning and multiview video generation, we have additional $\sim$20K gradient steps of training.

+\mypar{Comparison with Baselines.} To comprehensively demonstrate the superiority of \ourwork model, we compare \ourwork with original CogVideoX~\cite{yang2024cogvideox} and action-conditioned methods AVID~\cite{rigter2024avid}, HMA~\cite{wang2025hma}, IRASim~\cite{zhu2024irasim} and more baselines augmented with our occupancy priors (\textit{e.g.}, IRASim).
+We report the quantitative results of \textit{controllable video generation} in Table~\ref{tab:video_gen}, where \ourwork outperforms all baselines across most of the metrics.
+Moreover, as highlighted (white arrows) in the BridgeV2 example of the singleview generation in Fig.~\ref{fig:video_gen}, the baseline fails to faithfully infer the dynamics of objects manipulated by the robotic gripper.
+More details about the baselines and comparison results are in Sec.~\ref{sec:supp_exp_gen} in Suppl.

-Figure~\ref{fig:multiview} depicts the multi-view video generation results of our framework.
-The first example demonstrates the robot arm performing a cloth-folding task across three distinct viewpoints, where the outputs maintain exceptional cross-view consistency.
+\mypar{Multiview Robot Video Generation.} We show an example of multiview robot video generation performed by \ourwork in Fig.~\ref{fig:video_gen}.
+The example shows the robot arm performing a cloth-folding task across \textit{three} views, where the outputs maintain exceptional cross-view consistency.
 This high-fidelity multi-view generation enables efficient downstream applications, including photorealistic scene reconstruction and robotics imitation learning.
-Note that due to lighting variations, there is a color discrepancy in the input data itself, so the lighting from the three views is not perfectly consistent.
+Note that there exists a lighting discrepancy issue in the original data.